max-hill/virus-project/readme.md

 `tar -xf FigTree_v1.4.4.tgz`

-There is an error with this version of FigTree, so we will follow the steps found [here](http://labsergen.langebio.cinvestav.mx/bioinformatics/jacob/?p=1200) to patch the figtree shell script in order to get it to run.
-The script we need to edit is a shell script called `figtree` located in `scripts/FigTree_v1.4.4/bin`.
+Unfortunately there is an error with this version of FigTree (possibly only on Linux?), so we will follow the steps found [here](http://labsergen.langebio.cinvestav.mx/bioinformatics/jacob/?p=1200) to get it to work.
+We will need to edit the shell script `scripts/FigTree_v1.4.4/bin/figtree`.
+To do this, navigate to the directory `scripts/FigTree_v1.4.4/bin` and run the following to edit the file
-Navigate to the directory `scripts/FigTree_v1.4.4/bin` and run the following to edit the file automatically:
+automatically:

     ```
 	echo '#!/bin/sh' > FigTree_v1.4.4/bin/figtree